 Fall is the season for drinking warm spiced lattes and enjoying rides through the pumpkin patch.
-However, fall is no fun if you suffer from itchy eczema rashes.
+However, fall is no fun if you suffer from itchy rashes.
 It’s no secret that the climate greatly affects the skin, and for many, cold weather triggers eczema flare-ups.
 Want to learn more about how fall weather can aggravate eczema and you can prevent further irritations?
 Well, keep on reading.

 Why Does Eczema Get Worse in the Fall?